-Originally from from Cornwall, England, William H. Rickard arrived in Honolulu in 1866 with his brother, Richard, and his wife, Nora.
-From there they soon made their way to the Big Island where at the time their uncle George Hardy was a blacksmith in Waimea.
-William opened a general merchandise store in Waimea and he contracted with the government to build several ship landings, including the old landing at Kukuihaele.
+William H. Rickard arrived in Honolulu with his brother Richard and his wife Nora from Cornwall, England in 1866.
+They soon made their way to the Big Island where they met up with their uncle George Hardy who at the time was a blacksmith in Waimea.
+William opened a general merchandise store in Waimea and he contracted with the government to build several ship landings including the old landing at Kukuihaele.